Attraction-Repulsion clustering with applications to fairness: Experiments

-\end{scriptsize} What we see is that the matrices $V$ that we introduced on an intuitive bases using a priori information work very well.
-Hence real world intuitions are compatible with our model.
-In the case of the parameters for $\delta_1$ again what we expected from intuition is seen, i.e., in order to reduce unfairness for a bigger number of clusters it is necessary to use a stronger perturbation (a higher value for $v_0$).
+\end{footnotesize} What we see is that the matrices $V$ that we introduced trying to codify available a priori information work very well.
+Hence real-world intuitions are compatible with our model.
+In the case of the parameters for $\delta_1$ again what we expected from intuition is seen, i.e., to reduce unbalance for a bigger number of clusters it is necessary to use a stronger perturbation (a higher value for $v_0$).
 In the plots we clearly see the behaviour we have previously mentioned.
-The local dissimilarity $\delta_4$ does a sort of positive gerrymandering while $\delta_1$ imposes a stronger reduction in unfairness and hence alters significantly the clustering results.
+The local dissimilarity $\delta_4$ does a sort of positive gerrymandering while $\delta_1$ imposes a stronger reduction in unbalance and hence significantly alters the clustering results.